by Kate Elliott

 Congratulating ourselves for occasional attentiveness does not help those who are in need or are suffering all year round.
 We can do better.

 I thank God for all of the blessings of this life, and I ask God to keep me mindful of the needs of others.
 But I think we all need to look at how we, our congregations, and communities can make sure all people have enough–not because we think it will make us virtuous or righteous, but because we are so grateful for every blessing in our lives.
 We are thankful and we live with open hands.
 Because we are walking in the Jesus way.

 Recently, a homeless man (a vagrant, as some would say) helped me carry my very heavy backpack down three flights of stairs at the train station.
 He saw me struggling and jumped in to assist.
 He didn’t have much in the way of teeth, he smelled bad, and at first I was afraid of him.
 At the bottom of the steps, I offered to give him a little cash to thank him, and he refused it.
 “I didn’t do it for money,” he said.
 “I did it because it was the decent thing to do.”

 I was so grateful, I nearly cried.
 Let’s live thanksgiving all year.

 How does your congregation help those who are living in poverty?
 How can you make a difference every day?

-Kate Elliott is editor of Gather magazine.
+Kate Elliott is the former editor of Gather magazine.